pingcap/ossinsight/docs/language/index.md

 ![](/img/language.png)

-## Datasets
+We have aggregated and analyzed almost all well-known repositories for programming languages on GitHub since 2011.
+In this chapter, we will share with you some of the valuable analytical results about those repositories.

-We have collected a list of well-known open source repos in the field of programming language, mainly including: golang, node, TypeScript, rust, swift etc. If the repo you care about is not on the list, you can submit a [pull request](https://github.com/hooopo/gharchive/blob/main/meta/repos/programming_language_repos.yml) to improve it.
+Below is the full list of the programming languages repositories we collected on GitHub.
+If the repository you care about is not on this list, you can submit a pull request [here](https://github.com/hooopo/gharchive/blob/main/meta/repos/programming_language_repos.yml).

-The full list of programming language repositories participating in statistics includes

 ```
 +-------------------------------+--------+-----------+